Some time ago, I was speaking with a dying woman. What remained of her life was measured in weeks.

 Here are three points that contrast Jesus and ‘religion’:

-1. The Jewish leaders were impotent; Jesus is omni-potent (all-powerful).
+1. The Jewish leaders were impotent (no power); Jesus is omnipotent (all power).

-The Jewish religion was unable to heal the crippled man.
-For 38 years they had done nothing.
-Whereas Jesus spoke a few words and the man was healed instantly.
+These religious people were unable to heal the crippled man.
+For 38 years, they had done nothing.
+Whereas Jesus spoke a few words, and the man was healed instantly.

-2. The Jewish leaders imposed rules to control behavior; Jesus offers himself as the answer to all our genuine needs.
+2. The Jewish leaders imposed rules to control behavior, whereas Jesus offers himself as the answer to all our genuine needs.

 ‘Religion’ imposes rules; Jesus offers relationship.

-3. The Jewish leaders sought to kill Jesus (5:18); Jesus dispenses mercy, forgiveness, and life at every turn.
+3. The Jewish leaders sought to kill Jesus (5:18), whereas Jesus dispenses mercy, forgiveness, and life at every turn.

 At its root ‘religion’ leads to death; Jesus gives life.

-I have used the text of the NASB translation which includes verse 4.
-If you’re reading other translations such as the NIV, ESV, NRS, or NLT you will note that verse 4 is omitted on the basis that it does not occur in many ancient texts.
+I have used the text of the NASB translation, which includes verse 4.
+If you’re reading other translations such as the NIV, ESV, NRS, or NLT, you will note that verse 4 is omitted because it does not occur in many ancient texts.

 Mishna Tractate Shabbat 7:2.